 Around the World

 Ultimate is played by thousands in over 90 countries and is constantly expanding its player base.
-Competitions take place at local, national and international level very regularly; in Europe there is a tournament taking place in various countries almost every week in 2014.
+Competitions take place at local, national and international level very regularly; in North America and Europe there is a tournament taking place almost every week.

 Tournaments last anywhere between 2 and 5 days; these may be outdoor (grass tournaments), beach tournaments or indoor tournaments.
 They range from the hot competition for the European Championships or World Ultimate Club Championships (affectionately, Worlds) to friendly, fun tournaments aimed at player interaction and development.
 The standard of fitness and stamina required to win any Ultimate Frisbee Tournament is very high – teams may play up to eight games over the course of a two day tournament, with each of these games lasting in excess of 75 minutes.